 Sure!
 However, you’ll want to roast it at a higher temperature (400-450 degrees F) to achieve the same results.

 Yes, it can be a great healthier option!
-Made with wholesome ingredients, butternut squash carrot soup packs in a full serving of veggies along with plenty of fibre, vitamins, minerals and antioxidants to keep you nourished and satisfied.
+Made with wholesome ingredients, butternut squash carrot soup packs in a full serving of veggies along with plenty of fiber, vitamins, minerals and antioxidants to keep you nourished and satisfied.

 Toppings for Butternut Squash Soup